AlexBugsHunter/QA-Portfolio/Projects/Postman-test-script/Trello/Auth/| US 01 | TS 01 | TC 01- Validate authentication with valid key and token.md

 Trello's API key and token must be created

-Postman must have variables for Key and Token setted
+Postman must have variables for Key and Token settled

 ### STEPS IN POSTMAN ###